How to redeem Delta miles to get the best price on award flights

 Click the arrow to run your search.

-You’ll see awards for the week of your travel date.
-As you can tell, award prices are all over the place in this example award flight from Austin to New York – LaGuardia.
-Prices are as low as 11,000 Delta miles each way in coach, and go up to 28,500 Delta miles.
+You’ll see available awards for the week of your travel date.
+As you can see, award prices are all over the place in this sample itinerary from Austin, Texas, to New York-LaGuardia.
+Prices are as low as 9,500 Delta miles each way in basic economy and go up to 22,000 Delta miles.

-On this same page, you can modify your search.
-You can choose to see only Delta flights, and results with partner flights included.
-Or see prices in a different cabin.
-If your dates are flexible, you can see award prices across a 5-week span.
-And if you don’t want to connect, you can check off non-stop to remove multi-stop options.
+On this same page, you can modify your search and choose to see only Delta flights, results with partner flights included or prices in a different cabin.
+If your dates are flexible, you can see award prices across a five-week span with the “Price Calendar.”
+If you don’t want to connect, you can select nonstop flights only.

-Again, you can click “Filters” to add more criteria to the search.
-You can choose which airport to connect in (helpful if you can’t stand connecting in certain airports, like Atlanta), how many connections you’ll allow, and even how long of a connection you want.
+Here again, you can click “Filters” to add more criteria to the search.
+You can choose which airport to connect in (helpful if you can’t stand connecting in certain airports, like Atlanta), how many connections you’ll allow and even how long of a connection you want.

 Finally, you can sort by: